 - High potency towards naïve effector T cells but diminished potency on unwanted regulatory T cells (Tregs).
 Of the long-acting MDNA109 variants, MDNA19 is superior in having decreased binding to CD25 and increased affinity to CD122, therefore selectively activating cancer killing CD8 T cells instead of tumor protecting Tregs. - Potent effects as monotherapy with improved PK characteristics.
 In CT26 (mouse colon cancer) and B16F10 (mouse melanoma) models, treatment with long acting variants of MDNA109 (biweekly for 2 weeks or once weekly for 2 or 3 weeks) potently inhibited tumor growth.
-These data suggest that long-acting MDN109 variants could lead to potent therapeutic effects with a dosing schedule similar to that used for immune checkpoint inhibitors (CPI).
-In addition, the results also confirm that different protein scaffolds may be used to extend the half life of MDNA109 and can provide similar tumor control as MDNA19.
+These data suggest that long-acting MDN109 variants (MDNA19 and MDNA11) could lead to potent therapeutic effects with a dosing schedule similar to that used for immune checkpoint inhibitors (CPI).
+In addition, the results also confirm that different protein scaffolds may be used to extend the half life of MDNA109 and can provide similar tumor control as MDNA19. - Compelling preclinical synergism with immune checkpoint inhibition.
+In a pre-established colon cancer CT26 model, long-acting MDNA109 variants co-administered with the immune-checkpoint blocker anti-cytotoxic T-Lymphocyte-Associated Protein (CTLA)4, showed significant tumor growth inhibition with as many as 89% of animals remaining tumor-free for over 175 days.

-- Compelling preclinical synergism with immune checkpoint inhibition.
-In a pre-established colon cancer CT26 model, long-acting MDNA109 variants co-administered with the immune-checkpoint blocker anti-cytotoxic T-Lymphocyte-Associated Protein (CTLA)4, showed significant tumor growth inhibition with as many as 89% of animals remaining tumor-free for over 175 days. - Strong Memory Response.
+Strong Memory Response.
 Furthermore, tumor free animals receiving a second and third re-challenge of the tumor without further treatment remained tumor free in up to 100% of mice, demonstrating development of a strong memory response with the ability to prevent tumor relapses.

 MDNA209 can be used to induce the opposite effect.
-This Superkine mimics the shape of IL-2 and also binds 500 to 1,000 times effectively to IL-2R $\beta$ .
+This Superkine mimics the shape of IL-2 and also binds 200 times more effectively to IL-2R $\beta$ than IL-2.
 But rather than triggering IL-2 signaling, MDNA209 acts as an antagonist, blocking the receptor and preventing it from transmitting the signal.
-This could be used for diseases such as autoimmune disorders where it is essential to prevent T cells from becoming activated and attacking healthy tissue.
+This could be used for diseases such as autoimmune disorders where it is essential to prevent effector T cells and natural killer cells (NK cells) from becoming activated and attacking healthy tissue.
 Development timelines for MDNA209 have yet to be established.